Is skiing for me? Trying out indoor skiing!

 Since then moving to London, I’ve always been so jealous of the snaps of people jetting off to the alps, staying in little chalets and seeing amazing mountains.
 This was enforced even more when we went to Chamonix last year as even in the summer it was STUNNING so I can’t even imagine how beautiful it must be in the winter.
 Maybe I should try taking some private ski lessons at a ski school like Matterhorn Diamonds.
 Just so we are prepared if we decide to go.

-Paul and I have always debated it, but it can be quite expensive to invest in a holiday like skiing in the Andes mountains without yet knowing if you enjoy skiing right?
+Paul and I have always debated it, but it can be quite expensive to invest in a holiday like skiing in the Andes mountains without yet knowing if you enjoy it, right?
 Well, enter Chel-ski!
 You see, Club Med thought the same kind of thing so invited some bloggers down to the indoor skiing track in Chelsea.